Dholydai/mx-switch-custom/README.md

 Subsitute common keycaps sizes as needed.
 Manufacturers will catch up.

 Maple Elite-Pi symbol and footprint.
 It was confusing to use the Elite-C.
-Perhaps I may add a courtyard.
+Perhaps I may add a courtyard in the future.